Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 To begin, let the existing metal finishes in your bathroom give you a starting point.
 Do you already have a lot of one metal finish in your space?

-For example, if you currently have brushed nickel finishes in your bathroom, you could keep some of the brushed nickel elements and add in a bit of brass and/or black to create an interesting and budget-friendly mix.
+For example, if you currently have brushed nickel finishes in your bathroom, you could keep some of the brushed nickel elements and add in a bit of brass and/or matte black to create an interesting and budget-friendly mix.

 To keep your bathroom looking cohesive, don’t mix too many finishes, colors, and styles in the same room.
 For example, if you mix both brushed and shiny metal finishes in one room, then try to keep the styles of the fixtures the same.